conorclifford/swagger-play-boostrap/README.md

 ## Service bootstrapping

+Generation of code routes, controllers, `case class`es for all Definitions, with supporting Play-json `Reads` and `Writes` implicits, for a provided swagger API definition (in either JSON or YAML).

+**This code is generated for Play 2.4**

 ```
 $ sbt assembly
 $ scala target/scala-2.11/swagger-play-boostrap-assembly-0.1-SNAPSHOT.jar /path/to/swagger.yaml /path/to/generate/output
 ```

 ## Client Generation

+This tool can also generate client code, which includes Clients to interact with resources, `case class`es for all Definitions, with supporting Play-json `Reads` and `Writes` implicits.

+**This generated code is built for, and tested with, Play 2.4**.
+Unfortunately, this includes when using this generated client separately to a Play app (see below), due to various API signature changes in 2.4.

 use a trailing `-client` flag to generate client code instead: